 To characterize how pleasant the weather is in Aksarka throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Aksarka for general outdoor tourist activities is from late June to early August, with a peak score in the third week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Aksarka for general outdoor tourist activities is from early July to early August, with a peak score in the third week of July.